 On one hand, we have Dublin, with all the effervescence of a major capital city, the bustling eastern gateway to the Republic of Ireland.
 On the other is Cork, peaceful and untamable.
 Whichever one you choose, both are sure to give you the warmest of welcomes.

 Dublin, both the capital and largest city, is home to over a third of Ireland’s population.
 It’s also the most common point of arrival for visitors to the country.
-Located near the midpoint of Ireland’s east coast, at the mouth of the River Liffey, the city was founded as a Viking settlement in 841, and has been Ireland’s primary city for most of the country’s history since medieval times.
-Today, it’s the economic, administrative, and cultural center of Ireland, and has one of the fastest growing populations of any European capital city.
+Located near the midpoint of Ireland’s east coast, at the mouth of the River Liffey, the city was founded as a Viking settlement in 841 and has been Ireland’s primary city for most of the Irish history since medieval times.
+Today, it’s the economic, administrative, and cultural center of Ireland, and has one of the fastest-growing populations of any European capital city.

 Still not sure whether you should visit Ireland’s first official city or find out first-hand why the people of Cork often refer to it as the “real” capital?
 Read on and let me help you decide.

 The food in Ireland is good.
 In fact, it’s very good!
 Both cities have their traditional favorites.
 In Cork, it’s crubeens (boiled pig’s feet, battered and fried) and drisheen (blood sausage made from blood, fat, and oatmeal).
 For Dubliners, it’s coddle (a stew made from left-over sausages) and the dish made famous by the song “Molly Malone,” cockles and mussels.
 Perhaps thankfully, many of these traditional dishes have somewhat faded into folklore, though, you’ll still find stalwart gourmets, for whom they are firm favorites!
 In both Dublin and Cork, you can also expect to find such classics as fish and chips, bacon and cabbage, Irish stew, and Irish fry (the local take on a full English breakfast).